-As mentioned earlier, the Town opens the Emergency Services Building to the public as a cooling center during heat waves, however it has very limited use.
+As mentioned earlier, the Town has an emergency center located at Hatfield Elementary School that has been used during summer heat waves since 2018, however it has very limited use.
 The Town should also consider how to disseminate messages to vulnerable populations, particularly the elderly, renters and lower-income residents who are less likely to have air conditioning, and keep in mind that this might require active outreach or checking on vulnerable residents during or leading up to extreme temperature events.